 Upstream Bio’s lead program, verekitug (UPB-101)

 We are developing verekitug, the only known antagonist currently in clinical development that targets the receptor for Thymic Stromal Lymphopoietin (TSLP), a cytokine which is a clinically validated driver of inflammatory response positioned upstream of multiple signaling cascades that affect a variety of immune mediated diseases.
-Preclinical and clinical data to date demonstrate verekitug’s highly potent inhibition of the TSLP receptor, which we believe will translate to a differentiated product profile, including improved clinical outcomes, substantially extended dosing intervals and the potential to treat a broad spectrum of patients.

 Demonstrating a differentiated profile to date

 Verekitug has been evaluated in three clinical trials: a Phase 1 single-ascending dose trial, a Phase 1b multiple-ascending dose trial in patients with asthma and a Japanese ethnobridging study in healthy volunteers.
 Across the three clinical trials, we have data from 120 total participants, including 32 patients with asthma.
 In these trials, verekitug was well tolerated, had no clinically meaningful immunogenicity, and showed a predictable and consistent pharmacokinetic profile with high subcutaneous bioavailability.
+In patients with asthma, verekitug led to >50% reductions in fractional exhaled nitric oxide (FeNO) and blood eosinophils that were rapid and sustained for up to 24 weeks after the last dose in the Phase 1b MAD trial.

-We are currently conducting two separate multi-national, placebo-controlled, randomized Phase 2 clinical trials to investigate the efficacy of two extended dosing intervals of 12 and 24 weeks for patients with severe asthma and 12 weeks for patients with CRSwNP.
 These trials have been designed using endpoints that, pending interactions with regulatory authorities, could allow data from these trials to support submissions for product approval.

 Maximizing the potential of verekitug in additional TSLP-driven diseases with high unmet needs